 Turbo Kid charts the misadventures of a young lad known only as The Kid.
 Played with wide-eyed charm by newcomer Munro Chambers, he serves as our entry into the dystopian, water-starved, post-apocalyptic nightmare world of…1997.
 Suffice to say, Turbo Kid doesn’t take itself quite as seriously as Fury Road, or even, for that matter Beyond Thunderdome.

 The jokes come hard and fast, the gore is over-the-top, practically-realised and delightfully crunchy but, at its core, this is a very sweet film about family, friendship and the difficulty of trying to find one’s place in the world.
-Into Kid’s tiny, very controlled little head-space blasts Apple, a perpetually happy, slightly dizzy young girl who, when he first stumbles upon her, is bidding goodbye to the decaying corpse of her ex-best friend.
+Into Kid’s tiny, very controlled little head-space blasts Apple, a perpetually happy, slightly dizzy young girl who, when he first stumbles upon her, is bidding goodbye to the decaying corpse of her ex-best friend.interview) Zeus.
+The eighties legend devours the scenery with relish, but it’s the two young Canadian leads who form the movie’s beating heart, and who make Turbo Kid an unexpectedly moving affair.

 Chambers’ downtrodden, pessimistic orphan is the perfect foil for Apple’s relentlessly sunny outlook (even when certain death is moments away, this girl is smiling and waving happily).
 They’re easy to root for and the two actors, considering they only have a handful of roles under their belts (Chambers is a Degrassi graduate), do a remarkable job of keeping the story grounded amid the increasingly insane carnage.